simomosi/dynamic-forms/README.md

 At the moment I have no *real* use case to test it on.
 If you have trouble using it please let me know and open an issue, I'll be glad to help you.
 Suggestions are also welcome!

 It will be useful if you pass me some code to try: you can use tools like CodePen, PasteBin etc.

+## ToDo List

+- Implement 'forms configurations': instantiate the DynamicForm *one time*, and specify different sets of rules to switch on.
+Example: `if (A is Europe) then B updates C; if (A is America) then B updates D.`